Voyant-Photonics/voyant-ros/README.md

 This ROS package provides support for Voyant sensors targeting the ROS2 Humble distribution.
 Configure the sensor (client) address using the `config/sensor_params.yaml` file.
 This package only supports `ROS2 Humble` and `Ubuntu 22.04` for now, and it is not guaranteed to work with other ROS2 distributions or operating systems.
 Support for other distributions and operating systems will be added in the future.

+For Docker instructions on other ROS2 distributions and RMW implementations, refer to the [Docker Instructions](#docker-instructions) section.

 ## Supported device

 - Medowlark: [Specsheet](https://voyantphotonics.com/products/) (specsheet coming soon...)